What's at stake as Trump Org. trial deliberations continue

 THE DEFENSE

-Trump Organization lawyers, repeating the mantra “Weisselberg did it for Weisselberg,” argued that the executive went rogue and betrayed the company’s trust and that any benefit to the company from his scheme was ancillary, minimal and unintentional.
-The defense also suggested that the company’s longtime accountant, Donald Bender, shared blame for not catching the fraud.
+Trump Organization lawyers, repeating the mantra “Weisselberg did it for Weisselberg,” argued that the executive went rogue and betrayed the company’s trust.
+They say any benefit to the company from his scheme was ancillary, minimal and unintentional.
+The defense also suggested longtime company accountant Donald Bender should've caught the fraud.

 Steinglass showed jurors a lease Trump signed for Weisselberg’s company-paid apartment and a memo Trump initialed authorizing a pay cut for another executive who got perks, saying they illustrated that Trump was "explicitly sanctioning tax fraud.”